Conformally-flat gravitational analogues to the Schwinger effect: Other Gravitational analogues

 where we inserted a factor $6(\xi-\xi_4)$ into the last equality for convenience.
 The general solution to this differential equation can be obtained as a special case of Eq.~\eqref{eq:solution_modes}:

 The function $D_{-1/2}(-\sqrt{2b_0}\tau)$ is a positive and monotonically increasing function, whose asymptotic expansion for large $\tau>0$ can be read from Eq.~\eqref{eq:phi_minus_asym}.
-In the general case where both coefficients $c_{\pm}$ are non-zero, the scale factor describes a bouncing universe.
+In the general case where both coefficients $c_{\pm}$ are \colm{positive}, the scale factor describes a bouncing universe.
 In cosmological time, defined as $t:=\int_0^{\tau} a(\tau_1) {\rm d}\tau_1$, one can obtain the large-time behaviour of the scale factor, $a(t)\approx \sqrt{2 b_0} t \sqrt{\log (\sqrt{b_0}t)}$.
-If instead one of the coefficients $c_{\pm}$ vanishes, the universe either collapses or shows a big bang, both at a finite cosmological time.
+If instead one of the coefficients $c_{\pm}$ vanishes, the universe either collapses or shows a big bang, both at a finite cosmological time. \colm{On the other hand, if the coefficients $c_\pm$ have opposite signs, the scale factor vanishes at a finite conformal time: near this time, the universe behaves as a radiation dominated one.}

 As already said, in this case the pair creation probability can be obtained from Eq.~\eqref{eq:pair_creation_HK} by a simple rescaling of $b_0$.
 Curiously, the parabolic cylinder functions play a dual role here: on the one hand, they determine the function $a(\tau)$, while, on the other hand, they are crucial to compute the modes of the field.